openfirmware/python_sensorthingsapi_example/README.markdown

 Note that these examples are using the secondary URL for the Arctic Connect SensorThings API Service.
 A new URL will become the main URL in late 2020.

+Disclaimer: I do not know Python; hopefully the REST API usage instructions come through the examples.

 ## Requirements

 I tested this with Python 3.6.6 on MacOS 10.13.